The Company is committed to complying with the provisions of the Privacy Act that relate to how entities handle Personal Information.

 We will take such steps as are reasonable to ensure that the Personal Information which we collect remains accurate, up to date and complete.

-We will provide you with access to your Personal Information held by us unless we are permitted under the Privacy Act to refuse to provide you with such access.
+We will provide you with access to your Personal Information held by us unless we are permitted by applicable law to refuse to provide you with such access.
+If we refuse your request for access to information, we will give you a written notice explaining our reasons for that refusal and how you may complain about that refusal.

 Please contact us via the details below if you: